aws-samples/aws-big-data-blog/aws-blog-s3-index-with-lambda-ddb/README.md

 - **s3-index-lambda:** Simple JS implementation of a Lambda function for indexing S3 buckets
 - **s3-log-generator:** Java program used to generate dummy objects and upload them to S3 in order to test the index system.
+- **query-examples:** Example scripts for querying the index
 - **s3-index-example.template:** CloudFormation template for creating an S3 bucket, DynamoDB table and Lambda function.
 - **createstack:** A shell script that will upload the current version of the Lambda JS code to a specified bucket and then launch the CloudFormation stack with the appropriate variables supplied.

 ## Deploying the sample

+A video walkthrough of these steps is available (here)[https://s3.amazonaws.com/awsbigdatablog/S3%2BIndex%2BDeployment%2BWalkthrough.mp4].

 The following instructions provide a detailed guide to manually deploying each component of the S3 index using the AWS Console.
 Alternatively you can run the `createstack` function from a bash shell with the AWS CLI installed.
 This script will prompt you for the name of a bucket to create that will be indexed as well as the name of an existing bucket where the Lambda code will be uploaded in order to deploy it through the provided CloudFormation template.

-To deploy the sample Lambda function and its dependencies, you must create the following resources:
+To deploy the example index, you must create the following resources:

 1. S3 bucket to be indexed
 1. DynamoDB table to hold the meta-data index itself